econnet/econ/plan.rst

 - accept a hierarchy
 - try to get a better place in the hierarchy

-The introvert will
+Introverts will

-- spend less time in `social grooming`_,
-- because his time is consumed with learning new things.
+- spend less time in `social grooming`_, because their time is consumed with learning new things.
-- He teams up with people of the same interest and
+- team up with people of the same interest and
-- will see other off-topic grooming more as a nuisance or insincere.
+- see other off-topic grooming more as a nuisance or insincere.
-- He will not like hierarchies, especially none above, because they take away his freedom to explore new things.
+- don't like hierarchies, especially none above, because they take away their freedom to explore new things.

 Human emotional peculiarities were shaped in the long `prehistory`_ of small groups more then in the short written `history`_.